Skip to content

 }

-• depends_on lists parent fields that should trigger a refresh.
+• depends_on lists the parent fields that drive the child queryset.

 • Each dependent field renders a placeholder + spinner; the JS helper issues a POST to the dependency endpoint and swaps the widget.